Theresa Rader Receives The 2024 Art Quinn Memorial Award

 2021 National TRIO Achiever Award

 2021 National TRIO Achiever Award recipient Rabih Najjar, Senior Director of Strategic Projects, Hertz Corporations is a Montana Technological University’s Upward Bound program alumni.
 Najjar leads the operational initiatives for the Hertz Corporation and is responsible for the continued innovation, performance, and growth of Hertz and its brands.
-With a small town mindset in a large corporate environment, Rabih is known for bringing together all levels of an organization to share a common vision to maximize operational excellence.
+With a small-town mindset in a large corporate environment, Rabih is known for bringing together all levels of an organization to share a common vision to maximize operational excellence.

 Najjar represents the thousands of Montanans who deserve the outreach provided by the TRIO programs.
 Having grown up in Anaconda, Montana as the oldest of four children, his immigrant family instilled the simple values of hard work and generosity.
 For Najjar, the doors opened by Montana Tech’s Upward Bound program and the supportive staff cannot be quantified.
 He credits Upward Bound at Montana Tech for his quick learning of social behavior and motivation – to find a way to relate to people of all backgrounds, education, and experience.
 The help, encouragement, and confidence Najjar received by being part of the Upward Bound program in high school created a ripple effect of opportunities, eventually earning him his current position.

-When he arrived at Montana State University he quickly surrounded himself with help.
+When he arrived at Montana State University, he quickly surrounded himself with help.
 He knew his success could not be left to chance.
 He enrolled in the TRIO Student Support Services program at MSU and took advantage of its tutoring and other services.
 Living in the dorms summer after summer in Upward Bound prepared him for employment as a resident advisor at MSU, which is how he paid his way through, ultimately earning a BS in Business Management.

 Together we can do more!